templado/documentation/src/migrate/templado4.md

 #### Merging Documents instead of Applying Snippets

-As the technically separate concept of a Snippet got dropped, the API to get fragments into a (main) document got renamed from `applySnippets` to `merge`.
+As the concept of a technically separate Snippet got dropped, the API to get fragments into a (main) document got renamed from `applySnippets` to `merge`.

 This change allows to also merge "fragments" into each other as they also are now just a `Document`.

-Furthermore, the API got enhanced to allow for passing one or more `Document` instances directly, without the explicit need for a collection of documents:
+Furthermore, the API got enhanced to allow for passing one or more `Document` instances directly, without the explicit need for a collection of documents.

 ```php
 $html = Templado::parseHtmlString(...);